baopham/3ree-monopoly-deal/README.md

 - [x] Modal allows background scrolling
 - [x] Use flow types in React components
 - [ ] Allow player to move wildcard to a particular property group
+- [x] Allow player to select which set the wildcard, house, or hotel card should go to (when these cards are still in hand)
 - [ ] Player can minimize the modal
 - [ ] Handle actions that require other players' responses
   - [x] Payment: payers get a form to select cards